 2004-Subsec. (b).
 Pub.
-L. 108-458, \$8401(1), inserted "security," after "use,".
+L. 108-458, §8401(1), inserted

+"security," after "use,".
 Subsec. (c)(1).
 Pub.
 L. 108-458, §8401(2), inserted ", including information security risks," after "evaluating the risks" and "costs, benefits, and risks".

-APPROPRIATE USE OF REQUIREMENTS REGARDING EXPERIENCE AND EDUCATION OF CONTRACTOR PERSONNEL IN THE PROCUREMENT OF INFORMATION TECHNOLOGY SERVICES
+APPROPRIATE USE OF REQUIREMENTS REGARDING EXPE-RIENCE AND EDUCATION OF CONTRACTOR PERSONNEL IN THE PROCUREMENT OF INFORMATION TECHNOLOGY SERVICES

 Pub.
-L. 106-398, 1 [[div.
-A], title VIII, 813], Oct.
+L. 106-398, §1 [[div.
+A], title VIII, §813], Oct.
 30, 2000, 114 Stat.
 1654, 1654A-214, provided that:

-"(a) AMENDMENT OF THE FEDERAL ACQUISITION REGULATION.-Not later than 180 days after the date of the enactment of this Act [Oct.
+"(a) Amendment of the Federal Acquisition Regu-LATION.-Not later than 180 days after the date of the enactment of this Act [Oct.
 30, 2000], the Federal Acquisition Regulation issued in accordance with sections 6 and 25 of the Office of Federal Procurement Policy Act (41 U.S.C.
-405 and 421) shall be amended to address the use, in the procurement of information technology services, of requirements regarding the experience and education of contractor personnel.

-"(b) CONTENT OF AMENDMENT.-The amendment issued pursuant to subsection (a) shall, at a minimum, provide that solicitations for the procurement of information technology services shall not set forth any minimum experience or educational requirement for proposed contractor personnel in order for a bidder to be eligible for award of a contract unless-
+405 and 421) shall be amended to address the use, in the procurement of information technology services, of requirements regarding the experience and education of contractor personnel. "(b) CONTENT OF AMENDMENT.-The amendment issued pursuant to subsection (a) shall, at a minimum, provide that solicitations for the procurement of information technology services shall not set forth any minimum experience or educational requirement for proposed contractor personnel in order for a bidder to be eligible for award of a contract unlesswithout any such requirement; or "(2) the needs of the executive agency require the use of a type of contract other than a performancebased contract.

-"(1) the contracting officer first determines that the needs of the executive agency cannot be met without any such requirement; or
+"(1) the contracting officer first determines that the needs of the executive agency cannot be met